leanderalvess/leanderalvess/README.md

 # Hi 👋

 ### 📝 About me
-My name is Leander Alves, I'm a Computer Engineer from the Federal University of Mato Grosso - Brazil, and a software developer for over 4 years.
+My name is Leander Alves, I'm a Computer Engineer graduated from the Federal University of Mato Grosso - Brazil, and a software developer for over 4 years.
 Currently I work with JS technologies like: Vue.js, Angular, NestJS, Prisma ORM and Node.js.
 I've had the opportunity to work on several projects and teams, in which I could always learn more, improve on the knowledge already obtained and contribute to the team.

 ### 🔝 Languages & Technologies